 As the deer pants for the water brooks, So my soul pants for You, O God.Psalm 42:1(NASB)

 Times are hard, and times are getting harder, but the Lord never changes.
 God alone is the only One that can satiate our hunger and satisfy our thirsty soul.
-Let us take this metaphor to heart and pant after Jesus, the Living Water, as urgently as the exhausted dear pants for water-brooks.
+He alone can protect our hearts and minds from the deep deception that is coming on the earth and satisfy our fainting soul.
+Let us take this metaphor to heart and pant after Jesus - the Living Water, as urgently as the exhausted deer pants for the water-brooks.

 Loving Father, I realise more and more how much I need You to be the Restorer of my soul.
 I need the living water from on high to refresh my heart and sustain my spirit.
 Times are hard, Father, and sometimes the pressures of life seem to encompass me on every side, but I praise Your name that You are my shelter from the heat and You alone revive my weary soul.
 Keep me and those I love under the shadow of Your wing.
 In Jesus' name I pray, AMEN.